 The RTA asks wheelchair users to please arrive five minutes earlier than the streetcar is scheduled to arrive.
 The door to the lift is located in the middle of the streetcar.
 Wheel your chair onto the platform and tell the operator you need to use it.
 The streetcar operator will tie down your wheelchair to prevent it from moving while the streetcar rumbles down the track.
 Be sure to tell the streetcar operator your destination.
 As the streetcar approaches your stop, tug on the pull cord.

-The Regional Transit Authority—RTA—system map can be viewed online and a handy brochure can be downloaded here.
+The Regional Transit Authority—RTA—system map can be viewed online.
 A free GO MOBILE app allows travelers to track buses and streetcars in real time, purchase tickets and plan a route.
 The app is available for download here.

 Mr. Wheelchair rents mobility equipment (wheelchairs, scooters, and knee scooters).
 Delivery and pick-up are complimentary.
 Just call the company in advance of your trip to arrange.